The Stomach Flu and Your Child

 If they have a persistent fever

 Diarrhea in Babies and Children

-Lately I’ve been seeing a lot of babies and toddlers with diarrhea; many having had diarrhea for a week or more.
+Lately, I’ve been seeing a lot of babies and toddlers with diarrhea and stomach flu; many having had diarrhea for a week or more.
 When a baby has diarrhea, parents naturally become concerned about hydration and weight loss.
-Ream more on diarrhea in babies and children.
+Read more on diarrhea in babies and children.

 Dina is a wife, mother of 4, and adrenaline junky.
 She loves to share children’s health information from her professional and personal experience.
 More About Dr Dina.